tomwolfe/metamorphic-core/docs/workflows/markdown_automation.md

     *   `"description"`: A detailed description of the task.
     *   `"status"`: Indicates the current state of the task.
 Allowed values: `"Not Started"`, `"In Progress"`, `"Completed"`, or `"Blocked"`.
 * `"next_phase_actions"`:A list of actions to take before transitioning to the next phase.
+* `"current_focus"`:A concise description of the team's current work tasks.

 **Important Notes:**